-Below is a list of the users of disaggregate data access in 2019 via the RDP method:
+Below is a list of the users of disaggregate data access in 2020 via the RDP method:

-Arup Metrolinx TTS2016 Pearson Airport Area Transportation Study Steer Metrolinx TTS 2016 Fare Integration Ridership Response Model WSP York Region TTS 2016 York Regional Model WSP Halton Region TTS 2016 Halton Regional Model Dept. of University of Toronto TTS 2016 Novel technologies and their effect on Geography travel behaviour: Case of Ride Hailing Dept. of University of Toronto TTS 2016 Suburbanization of poverty and Geography activity participation over time Dept. of University of Toronto TTS 2016 The role of public transit in school Geography choice and after-school activity participation among Toronto high school students Dept. of University of Toronto TTS 2016 Identifying social and environmental Medicine & factors impacting physical activities St. Michael's among dwellers of urban areas in Hospital Southern Ontario, and related health outcome such as obesity levels and Type 2 diabetes.
+School of McMaster University 2001 2006 Intergenerational Differences in McMaster University 2001, 2006, Intergenerational Differences in Geography and 2011 & 2016 Travel Behaviour Earth Science TTS Dept. of Civil Monash University, 2011 & 2016 TASHA/GTA Model application Engineering Melbourne TTS (collaboration with TMG) Dept. of University of Toronto 2006, 2011 & Estimating the welfare effects of Economics 2016 TTS ride-hailing Dept. of University of Toronto 2016 TTS COVID-19 and Public Transit Survey Geography Dept. of University of Toronto 2016 TTS The role of public transit in school Geography choice and after-school activity participation among Toronto high school students Dept. of University of Toronto 2016 TTS Identifying social and environmental Medicine & factors impacting physical activities St. Michael's among dwellers of urban areas in Hospital Southern Ontario, and related health outcome such as obesity levels and Type 2 diabetes.